-In his first season as the head coach, Brendon Bray led the Mean Green to a fifth-place finish at the Conference USA Swimming and Diving Championship.
+In his first season at North Texas, Brendon Bray led the Mean Green to a fifth-place finish in their inaugural year of participation in the Conference USA swimming and diving championships.

 Bray came to North Texas from San Diego State, where he served as the associate head coach for the Aztecs while they achieved a peak dual meet ranking of No. 23 in the country by the College Swim Coaches Association of America.
 Since his promotion to associate head coach, SDSU compiled a 26-1 dual meet record and became an annual participant at the NCAA Championships.
 Bray helped coach all 13 individual NCAA championship participants including five honorable All-American performances, which represented both the first individual and relay points scored by SDSU at the national championships.

 In 2007, Bray came to SDSU after the program had finished last in the conference meet five straight years, and in four seasons he helped the team to their first Mountain West Conference championship in 2011, and then repeated the title in 2013.
 During Bray's tenure, SDSU accounted for the MWC swimmer of the year in three of the last four seasons he coached at SDSU.
 In total, Bray help SDSU to school records in every single swimming and diving event in his six seasons.

 In 2010, Bray coached Meghan Zimmer to become SDSU's first MWC swimmer of the year after becoming the conference champion in the 500 Free and 200 Free.
 Her time of 4:46.72 was the MWC championship record at that time and her time of 1:46.69 was a school record.

 In 2011, Bray again helped coach the second MWC swimmer of the year in Kelly Marquenie after she won the 200 free, 500 free and 1650 free.
 Marquenie's time in the 1650 was a conference record of 16:15.53 and her 500 time of 4:43.41 is still a school record.